Rachel Concho

 Rachel showed her work at Santa Fe Indian Market and at the Heard and the Pueblo Grande Museums in Phoenix.
 Her favorite pieces to make were seedpots and her favorite designs were based on ancient Mimbres designs and contemporary fine line and snowflake designs.
 Rachel earned numerous awards at the Eight Northern Indian Pueblos Arts & Crafts Shows (including earning Best of Show in 1992) as well as several ribbons from the Santa Fe Indian Market, beginning in 2000.

-Rachel said she still got her inspiration from the potter who first taught her: her mother.
+Rachel always said she got her inspiration from the potter who she first learned from: her mother.
 She wanted the world to know how happy she was to know people enjoyed her art.
 She was especially happy to learn that the some of her work is on display at the Smithsonian's National Museum of the American Indian.
 She signed her pots: "Rachel Concho, Acoma, N.M."
-Rachel isn't making pottery any more.
+Rachel passed away at home near the beginning of September, 2025.

 100 West San Francisco Street, Santa Fe, New Mexico 87501